 Q: How has the ongoing conflict contributed to water scarcity?

 Wendgouda Priva Kabré: Conflict in rural areas has caused a massive wave of displacement in the northern, eastern and central parts of the country.
 People have fled to villages and cities, doubling or even tripling their populations.

 New neighbourhoods have sprung up, which has put additional pressure on basic infrastructure.
 Underground reservoirs are drying up fast.
-Meanwhile, government services have more or less stopped doing maintenance work because of the security situation.
+Meanwhile, government services have stopped doing maintenance work in many places because of the security situation.